Ax0l0ti/Uni-Notes/Yr2 Notes📘/Semester 2/Cybersecurity/CyberSexy Key Terms.md

 > - **Web Technologies**: JavaScript Security, JSON Logs, DevTools, HTTP Codes, Cross-frame Communication
 > - **Security Engineering**: HSMs, TPMs, Secure Enclaves, Hardware Attacks (Row Hammer), Secure Update Chains

+> [!sigma] Exam
+> 10 multiple choice questions
+> One long question (in several parts)
+> A mock examination is attached (currently the long question isn't written).
+In terms of "what content is examined", in principle all that has been lectured is examinable.
+But I am interested in high-level facts rather than details.
+I realise this isn't a very helpful statement, so here's an example (and I hope the MCQ part of the mock examination helps more).
+> - I **DO** expect you to know that MD5 is a thoroughly discredited hash function (for a long time), and its use for any purpose is a major alarm bell.
+> - I DO **NOT** expect you to know exactly how or when it was discredited.
+> - For cryptography, again I expect a high-level understanding, rather than details (and note that I haven't even given details of AES, SHA-x etc.).
+So for Diffie-Hellman key agreement
+> - I DO **NOT** expect you to know the details (and people use Elliptic Curve Diffie-Hellman, and I haven't explained elliptic curves at all)
+> - I **DO** expect you to know that the message key has contributions from both A and B, so that breaking B's random number will not break any other communication.

 ---
 ## 🧮 Definitions by Topic